Diversity and Inclusion

 Celebrating W&L Law's First Female Students

-Planning is underway for a display to honor the first women students at W&L Law.
-After a long history as an all-male institution, the Law School became coeducational in 1972 as a result of the advocacy of then Dean Roy L. Steinheimer, Jr. The display will be located in the lobby outside the Millhiser Moot Court Room in Syndey Lewis Hall.
+In 2020, the Law School created a display to honor the first women students at W&L Law.
+After a long history as an all-male institution, the Law School became coeducational in 1972 as a result of the advocacy of then Dean Roy L. Steinheimer, Jr. The display will is located in the lobby outside the Millhiser Moot Court Room in Syndey Lewis Hall.
+Read more.

 University Committee on Inclusiveness and Campus Climate (UCICC)

 This committee of faculty, students and administrators reports to the President and is charged to provide guidance to the President and other members of the university as we build a supportive, inclusive and diverse community and create a climate open and welcoming to persons from diverse backgrounds.
 The committee represents the views of students, staff, administration, and faculty.
 It will help the University fulfill its institutional values that stress the importance of the individual and respect for others.
 Learn more.

 The Law School maintains a standing committee consisting of faculty and staff to explore ways in which we can increase the diversity of our community while promoting an environment in which all share a sense of belonging.
 Learn more.